Guide General

 • Fees scale progressively with resource holdings

-• Transfer processing fee: $500 per transaction
+• Transfer processing fee applies per transaction

-• Legacy resource cap: $225 annually (for pre-2024 LRSA holders)
+• Legacy resource cap: $250 annually for 2026 (LRSA holders)

 Key Characteristics: